Jonathan Jaffery, MD, MS, MMM, to join Association of American Medical Colleges as chief health care officer

 In the past, he served as the chief medical officer for the state of Wisconsin’s Medicaid program.
 As a 2010–11 Robert Wood Johnson Foundation Health Policy Fellow, he worked with the United States Senate Committee on Finance on a variety of issues related to delivery-system and payment reform.

 “Having spent the last decade leading the transformational efforts of an academic medical center that excels at the three traditional missions of education, research, and clinical care to a health system that provides access to high quality, affordable, and equitable care to all communities, I am excited to take on this role to advance the AAMC’s missions of patient care and health equity.”

-While his exact future association with the department and UWSMPH is yet to be determined, we look forward to Dr. Jaffery’s accomplishments and leadership as the AAMC's chief health care officer!
+While his exact future association with the department and SMPH is yet to be determined, we look forward to Dr. Jaffery’s accomplishments and leadership as the AAMC's chief health care officer!

 Banner: Jonathan Jaffery, MD, MS, MMM.
 Credit: Clint Thayer/Department of Medicine.